How can I make a frozen custard store’s site more responsive?

 Tabs should be consolidated to be easier to access

-Feedback that might be useful later
+Feedback that might be used later

 The “Flavor Forecast” was generally liked, but some interviewees mentioned how making tweaks might optimize it